mantidproject/mantid/docs/source/algorithms/FindFiles-v1.rst

 Note, that the ``+`` and ``-`` rules will act as ``,`` and ``:`` correspondingly, since the summing does not make sense for the given purpose.
 Criteria could be any python logical expression involving the nexus entry names enclosed with ``$`` symbol.
 Arbitrary number of criteria can be combined.
 If the metadata entry is an array (1-dimensional), the first value will be considered.
+Note, that if the entry is of string type, string comparison will be performed.
 As a result, a plain comma separated list of fully resolved file names satisfying the criteria will be returned.

 **Example - Running FindFiles**